frieda566/FlashPlay/documention.md

 - wanting the ASCII character of the user to move in smaller increments if the user answered later than 8s
 - having an Entry field where the user could write the translations
 - different curser when entering
 - stats at the end

-# main.py
-- designign adapting the the rest -> pretty much copying what i did in the memory card game
-- managing flashcards
-  - buttons at the top
-  - search bar
-  - scrolling bar
-  - no doubles
-  - integrated translator
--

 - Initial research:
 - crating an overview on the structure on of the code